mansakrishna23/markdown-cv/index.md

 ## Mini Research Projects
-**Glaciology in Machine Learning Summer School Group Project** Physics-Informed Neural Networks for Inferring Ice Viscosity | June 2024 <br>
+**Glaciology in Machine Learning Summer School Group Project** Inverting for viscosity (with sparse ice thickness) ft.
+PINNs | June 2024 <br>
-> Collaborated on a glacier hydrology modeling project, with project advisor Dr. Ching Yao-Lai (Stanford University).
+> Collaborated on a physics-informed machine learning group project, with project advisor Dr. Ching-Yao Lai (Stanford University).
-> ...
+> Worked on implementing a physics-informed neural network to infer the spatially-variable ice viscosity for a floating ice shelf; we used sparse ice thickness values in our inversion that was representative of the sparse ground-truth ice thickness data.

 **Karthaus Summer School Group Project**
 Glacier Hydrology Modeling | May 2024 <br>
-> Collaborated on a glacier hydrology modeling project, with project advisor Dr. Ian Hewitt (Oxford University).
+> Collaborated on a glacier hydrology modeling group project, with project advisor Dr. Ian Hewitt (Oxford University).
-> ...

-**Geophysical Fluid Dynamics (Dartmouth ENGG 199.12) Final Project** <br>
-Mathematical Modeling of Suspended Biomass Burning Debris | Spring Quarter 2023 <br>
-> Attempted to take a closer look at some of my undergraduate research.
-Developed a simple mathematical model (with the help of my professor) to better understand how smoke aerosols and suspended debris would behave in the atmosphere for longer timescales.

-**Numerical Modeling of Glacier and Ice Sheet Dynamics (Dartmouth ENGG 199.13) Final Project** <br>
-Mesh Resolution vs. Bed Resolution | Spring Quarter 2023 <br>
-> Worked on an individual final project that involved solving for the evolution of ice with the Ice-sheet and Sea-level system model (ISSM) whilst varying the bed topography resolution and the mesh resolution.
-The study centered around seeing whether the evolution of ice was more affected by the modeling mesh or the resolution of the data itself.
+> Explored the effect of varying the volume of supraglacial water input to the subglacial hydrological system and the effect of the bed topography on the ice sheet velocity.

 **Math Modeling of Earth Sciences (Dartmouth EARS 107) Final Project** <br>
 Shallow Shelf Approximation using the Finite Element Method | [GitHub Link to MATLAB Code](https://github.com/mansakrishna23/SSA-ML/blob/main/ssa2.m) | Fall Quarter 2022 <br>